The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Invader's Astro Boy (signed) is a screenprint from 2014, estimated to be worth between £2,550 and £3,850.
-This artwork has been sold 4 times at auction since its initial sale on 22nd October 2016.
+The value of Invader's Astro Boy (signed) is estimated to be worth between £2,550 and £3,850.
+This screenprint, created in 2014, has shown consistent value growth since its first sale in October 2016.
 In the last five years, the hammer price has ranged from £3,452 in January 2024 to £10,137 in October 2021.
-The average annual growth rate of this work is -13%.
-The edition size of this artwork is limited to 50.
+The average annual growth rate of this work is currently -13%.
+This artwork has an auction history of 4 total sales and the edition size is limited to 50.

 Meaning & Analysis